smarttdm/ebaas.github.io/_posts/2017-6-6-BatteryRULPrediction.markdown

 Test data may come in with a variety of file formats, such as CSV, Excel, or other file formats.
 Even with the same file format, the structure of data content and the naming conventions are usually different.
 Therefore, converting raw test data into standard and usable data is a tedious and complicated process.

-To deal with the problem, one of the primary features in the Smart TDM is to automate data processing process that can deal with discrepancies of test data in their original formats.
+To deal with the problem, one of the primary features in the Ebaas is to automate data processing process that can deal with discrepancies of test data in their original formats.
 I will describe the implementation of the data processing automation in other posts.
 The main idea is to enable users to upload test data files using a web browser and let the system do the dirty work of processing data, without any manual intervention.

-Smart TDM is a SPA (Single Page Application) application that I have developed.
+Ebaas is a SPA (Single Page Application) application that I have developed.
 Its front-end is implemented with HTML5, JavaScript, AngularJS, and Bootstrap.
 Its back-end is an application server implemented with .net framework.
 The application server provides RESTFUL API as services to the front-end or other clients.
 Smart TDM can work with different relational databases, such as SQL Server Compact Edition, SQL Server and Oracle.
-Smart TDM is designed to be a software platform for Test Data Management (TDM).
+Ebaas is designed to be a software platform for Test Data Management (TDM).
 It has a wealth of features that I will introduce in follow-up posts.

-For our battery RUL prediction example, we first need to create a test item instance, called Li-ion battery cycle life test, in Smart TDM and then upload the four battery test files as a test result to the server as shown in Figure 2.
+For our battery RUL prediction example, we first need to create a test item instance, called Li-ion battery cycle life test, in Ebaas and then upload the four battery test files as a test result to the server as shown in Figure 2.

 <img src="{{'/assets/img/2017-06-06-Fig2.png' | prepend: site.baseurl }}" alt="">
 Figure2. - Upload the Li-ion battery test data files